velartrill/velartrill.github.io/orig/kestrel.md

 "Kestrel!" exclaims Egret.
 "That is *brilliant.*" She turns, clasping her hands together.
 "We can use this.
 Maybe if we sent you as an envoy, you could convince them this was not our will. *Urgh,* why didn't I see this before?
 Maybe there's an honorable way out of this mess after all."

 "You can usually find one," I tell her.
-"The trick is bother looking."
+"The trick is to bother looking."

 She gives me an unimpressed glance.
 "I'm not going to dignify that with a response, darling."

 Daisy clears her throat.
 "Sooo, are we going to talk about the fact Kess just assaulted the President?"
 She sounds almost more amused than anything.

 Egret sighs.
 "Put on a frilly dress and people just *forget* you survived a Godforsaken *war.* It's remarkable.
-If the day comes that I get worked up over a *cigarette burn* of all things, you must promise to shoot me, Daisy.
+If the day comes that I get worked up over a *bruise* of all things, you must promise to shoot me, Daisy.
 I keep the pistol in the third drawer from the top."

 I bite into my tongue.

 "Kestrel," Egret continues, as if she hadn't just stabbed me through the heart with a serrated spear, "I am dispatching you as a special envoy to Kharashenta.
 You may take control of our diplomatic efforts as you see fit."
 She turns back to face me, watching as I take shuddering breaths and stare at the wall, her eyes betraying nothing.
 "Presuming you *do* still want peace with these barbarian ingrates so desperately.
-On the other hand, if you do decide to start a war with the Nation -- intentionally or otherwise -- I will be relieved to have the matter over with."
+On the other hand, if you do decide to start a shooting war with the Nation -- intentionally or otherwise -- I will be relieved to have the matter over with."

 "Ash of the Patriarchs, what did you just *do* to her, boss?"
 Daisy asks, staring at me, blood streaking from the hole in her chest, lifeless corpse splayed out over the—